-Converting backend processes into digestible GUI
+Converting backend processes into digestible GUI while navigating through the cybersecurity design space.

-UX Designer
+UX DESIGN

 Security alerting involves placing rules and conditions on a client's file, where the client is alerted, should there ever be a security breach (or a threat of one happening).